Currencies of the British West Indies: The Eastern Caribbean group

 The Eastern Caribbean group comprised Trinidad and Tobago, Barbados, the Windward Islands, and the Leeward Islands.
 These territories all used sterling coinage in conjunction with a mixture of sterling accounts and Spanish dollar accounts.
 The private banking sector tended to use Spanish dollar accounts at the fixed exchange rate of $1 = 4s 2d.
 The Eastern Caribbean group formed a monetary union with British Guiana in 1949 and the currency was known as the British West Indies dollar.
 Trinidad and Tobago left the arrangement in 1964.
 A new arrangement came about the following year and the currency was renamed the Eastern Caribbean dollar.
 British Guiana withdrew from this monetary union in 1966 and Barbados withdrew in 1972.
 (See the main articles at British West Indies dollar, Eastern Caribbean dollar, Trinidad and Tobago dollar, Guyanese dollar, and Barbados dollar.)

 The British Virgin Islands

-Although part of the Leeward Islands group in the Eastern Caribbean, the British Virgin Islands were somewhat problematic as regards currency, due to the close proximity to the Danish West Indies that were bought by the USA in 1917 and became the US Virgin Islands.
+Although part of the Leeward Islands group in the Eastern Caribbean, the British Virgin Islands were somewhat problematic as regards currency, due to the close proximity to the Danish West Indies that were bought by the US in 1917 and became the US Virgin Islands.
 Sterling was the official currency but there was always a large circulation of Danish krone and later US dollars.
 When the British West Indies dollar was introduced to the British Virgin Islands in 1951 there were protests, and in 1961 the British Virgin Islands formally adopted the US dollar as its official currency.
 (See Eastern Caribbean dollar.)